 Less top-down, better collective power

-Transport: the building is located on an intense traffic intersection, situated between the train station of Lille-Flandres and Lille-Europe, and next to metro, tram and bus stations.
+The building is located on an intense traffic intersection, situated between the train station of Lille-Flandres and Lille-Europe, and next to metro, tram and bus stations.
 The building is also easily accessible by car and has high standard parking places for cars and alternative transport modes such as bicycles, bicycle sharing stations and dedicated places for electrical vehicles.

-Energy intensity: Euralille improved its energy intensity and achieved a significant reduction of 38.30% between 2012 and 2016 (in kWh/visit) due to a proactive management and a set of specific initiatives as required by the group’s specific EMS called ‘Sustainable Management Attitude’ designed for the standing portfolio.
+Euralille improved its energy intensity and achieved a significant reduction of 38.30% between 2012 and 2016 (in kWh/visit) due to a proactive management and a set of specific initiatives as required by the group’s specific EMS called ‘Sustainable Management Attitude’ designed for the standing portfolio.

-Waste: In 2016, 1358 tonnes of waste were collected, 92.32% of the waste managed was valued (27.28% recycled and 65.04% valued via incineration with energy recovery).
+In 2016, 1358 tonnes of waste were collected, 92.32% of the waste managed was valued (27.28% recycled and 65.04% valued via incineration with energy recovery).
 Waste from tenants and visitors is thoroughly sorted in order to obtain the highest possible value in recuperation of these materials.

-Water: From 2012 until 2016 the water consumption decreased dramatically with a 7.4% reduction.
+From 2012 until 2016 the water consumption decreased dramatically with a 7.4% reduction.
 This reduction was obtained by the renovation of the restrooms, where high standard water saving equipment was installed.

-Health & Wellbeing: the social value of the building is very high, Euralille is 4 stars labelled shopping centre.
+The social value of the building is very high, Euralille is 4 stars labelled shopping centre.
 Unique in Europe and inspired by the hotel trade, the 4 star label is awarded by SGS, the world certification leader.
 It took three months of preparation and daily attention for our teams to meet the standards required to qualify for this label.
 During a 2-day assessment, SGS audits no less than 684 quality criteria and makes sure we stick to our commitments with a surprise inspection once a year.
 This label is an additional Unibail-Rodamco policy for the building management to make sure that quality in service, comfort while visiting and a unique experience can be guaranteed over time.